ava-labs/avalanchejs/README.md

 ### Creating X-Chain key pairs

-The KeyChain has the ability to create new KeyPairs for you and return the address assocated with the key pair.
+The KeyChain has the ability to create new KeyPairs for you and return the address associated with the key pair.

 ```js
 const newAddress1 = myKeychain.makeKey(); // returns an instance of the KeyPair class
 ```

-You may also import your exsting private key into the KeyChain using either a Buffer...
+You may also import your existing private key into the KeyChain using either a Buffer...

 ```js
 const mypk = bintools.cb58Decode("JaCCSxdoWfo3ao5KwenXrJjJR7cBTQ287G1C5qpv2hr2tCCdb"); // returns a Buffer